 To accomplish this, we want to stay away from Big-Tech Apps that are Closed-Source and require too many Permissions or have a slew of Trackers.
 For example, the Weather Channel App has 14 known Trackers and 19 Permissions.
 While, an Open-Source weather App like Breezy Weather has ZERO Trackers and minimal Permissions to function correctly.

 But before digging into the Apps, let’s first discuss App acquisition resources (“App Stores”) for all of our Apps.
-Whether we running GrapheneOS, DivestOS, CalyxOS, or Lineage… will now be mainly using F-Droid / Droid-ify, and Aurora Store.
-We can also do Direct APK Download/Installs, and lastly you will see Obtainium, which allows you to install and update Apps directly from their releases pages.
+Whether we running GrapheneOS, CalyxOS, or Lineage… will now be mainly using Accrescent (Graphene only), F-Droid / Droid-ify, and Aurora Store.
+We can also do direct APK Download/Installs, and lastly you will see Obtainium, which allows you to install and update Apps directly from their releases pages.

 Resources for Where to Get Your Apps